biosustain/dsp_docker_training/about.md

 - Run, pull or login interactively in your container.

-- Creating your first Dockerfile and adding some software (rnaseq realeted).
+- Creating your first Dockerfile and adding some software (rnaseq related).

 - File system mounts.